glennreyes/react-graphql-workshop/_exercises/8-setup-deployment.md

 └── schema.js
 ```

-Move `resolvers.js` and `schema.js` into a new folder under `/src/lambda/graphql/` and change import paths inside all of these files accordingly.
+Move `db`, `resolvers.js` and `schema.js` into a new folder under `/src/lambda/graphql/` and change import paths inside all of these files accordingly.

 After that rename `index.js` into `graphql.js` and replace content into following: